freeskylier/lier/Contributing.md

 file for relevant information and then go right ahead.
 Community contributors who get really involved will be welcomed as core developers.

+You can also check us out on CodeTriage: http://www.codetriage.com/getlantern/lantern

 ## <a name="sponsoring"></a> Sponsoring